RuedigerVoigt/salted/README.md

 ![pypi version](https://img.shields.io/pypi/v/salted)

 Broken hyperlinks are bad for user experience and may hurt SEO.
-Salted checks if hyperlinks in HTML files are valid.
+Salted checks if external links in HTML, Markdown, or TeX files are valid.
 Key advantages of this application compared to other linkcheckers are:
 * *It is smart.*
     * Salted uses a configurable cache.
 So if your check found some broken links and you fixed them, then the next run will only check the changed links.